qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 ### Search pipeline

-Our documents are now indexed, and ready for searching over.
+Our documents are now indexed, and ready for search.
 The next pipeline is a bit simpler, but still requires a few components to be defined.
 Let's start again with an empty pipeline:

 ```python